 You all have probably heard about cohesion and coupling, software quality metrics which help to reason about quality of the code.
 Connascence is a great addition to them.
 The stronger the form of connascence is, the more difficult and costly it is to change the elements in the relationship.
 I absolutely recommend watching this video, a session by Josh Robb about Connascence & Coupling.
 I don't think I could give a better overview and explanation on the topic, so I humbly leave it to others.

 There is no one single principle or rule to live by.
-Using some principle may make you break another, but that is fine, because these are just guidelines and not laws.
-Every situation is unique and you need to think what better suits yours.
+Using some principle may make you break another, but that is fine, because these are just guidelines and not unbreakable laws of existence.
+Every situation is unique and you need to think carefully and choose what better suits yours.